 A grisly (or gristly) tale, even for those with a taste for the hot stuff.
 This morning, I purchased a bumper 100g pack of Nacto’s ‘Crushed Chillies’ from Sainsburys.
-But, not even a bucket-load of the latter would be enough to persuade me to take a chance on Young’s ambitious plans for the diet of her main character, Lizzie.
+But, not even a bucket-load of the latter would be enough to persuade me to take a chance on Young’s ambitious plans for the diet of her main character, in her novel ‘Season to Taste’, Lizzie.

 And, fortunately, my own kitchen knives, in spite of being bought from Sudbury’s poshest shop, Wynch & Blach (i.e. Sudbury’s only non-charity shop), are far too blunt and rusty, to be suitable for the task of ‘skinning fiddly bits’.
 Hence, I can save my chillies for the egg curry I’ll be cooking up this evening.